monomadic/astryx/README.md

 - not specific to blogs, expressive enough for any applicable use case including SPAs

 __NOTE: pre-production state, not even alpha yet. pushing updates regularly, check the kanban board for progress__

+- example code

+Looks too magical?
+Actually it tries to be extremely reasonable and logical.